Sound of this Zetec in 3rd-4th gear .9MB .wav

 Left - conventional method for finding TDC with dial indicator.
 There is an opening on the left of the block for a special Ford tool, which isn't needed.

 Right - fully assembled.
 The alternator does not fit.
 Had to order a new alternator.
 The 45amp right side mounted Valeo works with the brackets provided by Raceline.
-Note: a separate ground lead is needed, as the brackets are insulated! (i.e. from the alternator body to the block)

 Installation in progress (4/14/02)